Help for possible post-COVID side effects

 “I’m gradually feeling better, although I can’t do much and need my son to cook for me.”

-You might also want to have a read about spoon theory, which is a way to allocate your energy (spoons) to your daily tasks.
+You might also want to have a read about spoons theory, which is a way to allocate your energy (spoons) to your daily tasks.
 This might also help your family and friends understand how your fatigue affects you.

 Remember, you can use breathing techniques to help you do things if you get breathless when you’re more active.